 For older adults and young children, powdered rehydration mixes are available for travel.
 If these mixes are unavailable, rehydration solutions can be made by adding 6 teaspoons of sugar and 1 half teaspoon of salt to 1 liter of water.
 However, solutions should be prepared carefully because young children can become seriously ill or die if they drink much of a solution that has been incorrectly mixed (for example, if a rehydration mix has not been fully diluted).

-Malaria is common throughout the tropics.
+malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more is common throughout the tropics.
 Malaria is prevented by avoiding mosquito bites and taking an antimalarial drug.

 Mosquito bites are prevented by the following measures:

-Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
+Even when people take measures to avoid mosquito bites, it is still necessary to take a drug to prevent malaria Medications to prevent malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
+Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more (such as mefloquine, chloroquine, doxycycline, or atovaquone/proguanil) when traveling to many parts of the world.
 Information about specific areas is available from the Centers for Disease Control and Prevention (CDC: Malaria and Travelers).

 Pregnant women should consider delaying travel to areas where malaria is common because malaria is more likely to be serious and life threatening among pregnant women than among women who are not pregnant, even when preventive drugs are used.
 Pregnant women who cannot postpone travel must weigh the risks of taking protective drugs, the effects of which on pregnancy are not well known, against the risks of traveling without protection.

-COVID-19 is an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV2.
+COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV2.
 The COVID-19 pandemic necessitated limitation of travel to and from various countries.
-Travelers should check the website of their nation's health agency (for example, in the United States, the Centers for Disease Control and Prevention) for current recommendations.
+Entry requirements (for example, testing, vaccination, quarantine) change frequently, and travelers should check the websites of their nation's health agency (for example, in the United States, the Centers for Disease Control and Prevention) as well as those of the destination countries for current recommendations.

-Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
+Dengue Dengue Dengue is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
+About 50 to 100 million... read more is a mosquito-borne viral infection that causes fever, generalized body aches, and, if severe, external and internal bleeding (called dengue hemorrhagic fever).
 Dengue is common in the tropics and subtropics worldwide.
 It is most common in Southeast Asia but has become more common in Central and South America and other countries.
 It has occurred in the Caribbean (including Puerto Rico and the U.S. Virgin Islands), in Oceania, and in the Indian subcontinent.